johsteffens/actinon/README.md

 Images and videos uploaded into this project and depicting results of the raytracer shall be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.

-Images or videos you created yourself with rayflux are yours, provided you designed the entire scene yourself.
-As courtesy, you may want to publish with a statement that they were created using [rayflux](https://github.com/johsteffens/rayflux).
+Images or videos rendered by rayflux from your own scene sources are yours.

 ## Motivation
 I've always been fascinated by computer graphics, particluarly employing physics in order to achieve realism.
 As youngster, about 25 years ago, I began experimenting with algorithms using lambertian light distribution on rays casted in a virtual 3D scene in order to generate realistic visual effects.
 Back then I was even oblivious to the fact that the technique was well-known under the label "ray-tracing".